WallSmacker8555/visioncss/README.md

 VisionCSS allows users to write class names for HTML elements that have "functions."
 By formatting their class names in the following way: 'vision(className, desiredStyle)' the user can generate styles for a desired element using only natural language as input.

-## How I built it

-I created VisionCSS in the form of an npm package that is publicly available right now as you are reading these words.
-The links to the npm and GitHub pages will describe how to get started with VisionCSS.
-VisionCSS uses the OpenAI API to generate CSS styles based on natural language input.
-The user need not specify the type of element or where in the document the styles should be applied.
-All the user needs to do is use the vision function so VisionCSS can generate styles accordingly.

-## Challenges I ran into

-When running JavaScript in a Node.js environment, it's not possible to access HTML documents via the DOM as you would in a browser environment.
-This is one of the key hurdles I had to overcome in order to access HTML elements whose class names were using the vision function.

-Additionally, engineering the OpenAI prompt was somewhat tedious for me to get a response that had a compatible format.

-## What's next for VisionCSS

-#### UTILITY CLASS CONVERSION

-I want to extend the capability of VisionCSS so that it can convert vision functions into utility classes like Tailwind CSS.

-#### COMMENT GENERATION

-To enhance the user's understanding of the styles that are being generated for them, I seek to include comments within the CSS style selectors that describe what effect each style has.

 ## How to use VisionCSS

 In order to use VisionCSS you will need a key for the OpenAI API.